Meghana-N-03/PronounceRight/Feedback.md

 ### 2. **Educators and Linguists**
 - **Bridging a Gap**: Educators emphasized how the system addresses a significant gap in pronunciation training tools, especially for non-native speakers.
-- **Advanced Algorithms**: The use of deep learning models (BiLSTM) combined with Edit Distance algorithms for detection and correction was highlighted as a unique and impactful feature.
+- **Advanced Algorithms**: The use of deep learning models (BiLSTM, Seq2Seq)  for detection and correction was highlighted as a unique and impactful feature.
 - **Adaptability**: The seamless integration of IPA-based phoneme sequences was praised for its flexibility across diverse learning environments.

 ### 3. **Speech Therapy and Accent Reduction**